explore

 Because fire lookouts are located at higher elevations, they are generally only accessible during the summer and fall months.
 My favorite time to visit these historic structures is during the fall.
 There’s just something particularly cozy about shacking up for the night in a fire lookout as the nights get longer and the temperatures drop in the mountains.

 Even though you will have shelter it’s important to pack as you would for any trip into Washington’s wilderness areas.
-If you are planning on spending the night pack everything you would normally pack for a backcountry camping trip.
+If you are planning on spending the night at one of the great fire lookout hikes, pack everything you would normally pack for a backcountry camping trip.
 You likely won’t need it all, but it’s better to have it and not need it, than to need it and not have it.
 For a complete list of camping and hiking gear, check out my Hiking & Backpacking Gear Guide!

 Six Stunning Washington Fire Lookout Hikes